Free Application for Federal Student Aid (FAFSA)

 UNCSA Federal School Code: 003981

-Before beginning the FAFSA, you should apply for a personal identification number (PIN) from the U.S. Department of Education at www.pin.ed.gov.
-The PIN will allow you to sign your FAFSA electronically and also to correct your processed FAFSA information online, if necessary.
+Before beginning the FAFSA, you should apply for an FSA ID from the U.S. Department of Education at https://studentaid.ed.gov/sa/fafsa/filling-out/fsaid.
+The FSA ID will allow you to sign your FAFSA electronically and also to correct your processed FAFSA information online, if necessary.
 If you are providing parent information on the FAFSA, one of your parents must also sign your application.
-To sign electronically, your parent must apply for his or her own PIN.
+To sign electronically, your parent must apply for his or her own FSA ID.

 A paper FAFSA is available for those who do not wish to use FAFSA on the Web.
 This form may be obtained from a high school guidance counselor or any college financial aid office.
 Please follow the FAFSA instructions carefully in order to complete the application correctly.
 Errors and omissions will delay the processing of your data and could affect your chances of receiving assistance.
 After completing the paper FAFSA, mail the form using the pre-addressed envelope provided with the FAFSA.
 Do not mail your completed FAFSA to the school.